spicysomtam/rancher-k3s-aws-tf/README.md

 curl -H Host:rancher.yourdomain http://aws-lb-dns-name
 ```

-## AWS ELB classic load balancer is probably a better solution?
+## AWS ELB classic load balancer is a better solution

 The NLB takes alot of time for the load balancer to be deployed, and then for the targets to come healthy.
 If you use a classic ELB instead, its much faster to deploy the load balancer and targets come healthy much quicker.

-You may wonder why I chose to use an NLB?
-The answer is the ELB is called by AWS *previous generation* intended for AWS Classic (precusor to vpc's), and you should use an NLB or Application Load Balancer (ALB) instead.
-I am not sure if AWS will retire ELBs at some point?
+Thus I created two deploys; one using an nlb and the other using an elb.
+While AWS considers the elb to legacy tech that should be replace by an alb, I believe the alb to be overkill for a simple tcp load balancer.
+Thus I would recommend the elb deploy rather than the nlb deploy.

 # Terraform